 Or messing about in class with your friends.
 We know it’s not good practice, but we’ve all done it!
 (Come on, admit it!)

-The fact of the matter is, whether you loved it or you hated it, school is an integral part of a child’s development and the start of their journey into adolescent, which help to form their views on the world and themselves.
+The fact of the matter is, whether you love it or you hate it, school is an integral part of a child’s development and the start of their journey into adolescence, which helps to form their views on the world and themselves.

 So you’ve got to get the school environment spot on!

-As you’ll know, deaf peoples’ communication methods range widely from those who use British Sign Language (BSL), those who use speech and those in between.
+As you’ll know, deaf people’s communication methods range widely from those who use British Sign Language (BSL), to those who use speech and those in between.

 So How Do I Best Support A deaf Child?

 We have compiled together a list of six helpful hints to make the school environment more comfortable and accessible for all deaf children:

 1. Keep Both The Students & Staff Informed

 2. You Could Simply Take 10 Minutes In The Morning every day Practicing Sign Language